 Mrs. Deford graduated with honors from Duke University in 1998.
 She received a Bachelor of Arts degree with a double major in Biology and Spanish.
 Prior to entering law school, Mrs. Deford worked at the Centers for Disease Control and Prevention in Atlanta, Georgia, as a Visiting Fellow at the National Center for Environmental Health in the Division of Birth Defects and Pediatric Genetics.
 She is an alumna of the Bryn Mawr School in Baltimore, Maryland.

-Mrs. Deford is an active member of the Maryland-DC Society for Healthcare Risk Management, Baltimore County Bar Association, Maryland State Bar Association, the Defense Research Institute and ASHRM.
+Mrs. Deford is a member of the Maryland-DC Society for Healthcare Risk Management, Baltimore County Bar Association, Maryland State Bar Association, and the Defense Research Institute.